-NATIONAL ENVIRONMENTAL MANAGEMENT: INTEGRATED COASTAL MANAGEMENT ACT, 2008 (ACT NO. 24 OF 2008)
+NATIONAL ENVIRONMENTAL MANAGEMENT INTEGRATED COASTAL MANAGEMENT ACT, 2008 (ACT NO. 24 OF 2008)

-DRAFT CONTROL OF USE OF VEHICLES IN THE COASTAL AREA REGULATIONS
+CONTROL OF USE OF VEHICLES IN THE COASTAL AREA

-I, Borno Edith Edna Molewa, Minister of Water and Environmental Affairs, hereby give notice of my intention to make the Control of Use of Vehicles in the Coastal Area Regulations, under section 83(1)(g), (n), (p) and (r) of the National Environmental Management: Integrated Coastal Management Act, 2008 (Act No. 24 of 2008), set out in the Schedule hereto.
+I, Bomo Edith Edna Molewa, Minister of Environmental Affairs, hereby make the regulations pertaining to the control of use of vehicles in the Coastal Area under section 83(1)(g),(n),(p) and (r) of the National Environmental Management: Integrated Coastal Management Act, 2008 (Act No. 24 of 2008), as set out in the Schedule hereto.